antsanchez/go-download-web/README.md

 # Go Download Web

-A simple command-line application to download an entire online website, including CSS, JSS, Images, and other assets.
+Go Download Web is a command-line application developed with Go that allows you to download an entire online website, including CSS, JavaScript, Images, and other assets.
-Coded with Go.

-## Project status
+## Project Status
-There are still some to-do's, and some refactoring is needed, but the app is already functional.
+The application is functional and has been improved recently.
+However, there are still some tasks pending:

-To do: add headless browser support to download JS-generated content.
+- Add headless browser support to download JS-generated content.
-To do: resume downloads
-To do: download attachments in parallel
+- Implement download resuming.
+- Enable parallel downloading of attachments.

 ## Installation
-There is nothing special to do here, just download the code, build it as you would do with any other Go app, and you are set to go.
+To install, follow these simple steps:

 ```bash
 $ git clone https://github.com/antsanchez/go-download-web